RobbieJennings/nix-config/docs/home-manager-options.md

-Whether to enable enables importing secrets using sops-nix\.
+Whether to enable importing secrets using sops-nix\.